 Course outlines for the BGInS core courses being offered in the current term can be found on the Course Outlines page.

-The BGInS core courses are a mandatory 4.5 credit sequence spread over the four years of the Honours degree (General students take 4.0 credits over three years).
-The core course sequence is designed to give all students in the program a common foundation in global and international studies.
-After completing these courses, students will have an understanding of the world we live in from a wide variety of disciplinary perspectives.
-In addition, the core courses are designed to encourage inter-disciplinary dialogue, challenging students to think outside the usual disciplinary boundaries.
-Finally, the core courses serve as an introduction to the various themes and issues in global and international studies which students can examine in more depth in the 17 Specializations.
+The core course sequence is designed to give BGInS students a common foundation in global and international studies and serve as an introduction to the various themes and issues which students can examine in more depth in the 18 Specializations.
+After completing the mandatory 4.5 credit sequence for the Honours degree or 4.0 credits for the General degree, students will have an understanding of the world we live in from a wide variety of disciplinary perspectives.
+In addition, the core courses are designed to encourage inter-disciplinary dialogue, challenging students to think outside the usual disciplinary boundaries

 Click here for the entire BGInS core course sequence.